larspeterjeppesen/Backup_peers/README.md

 This README discusses what this piece of software does, as well as my design choices in its implementation.

 ## What is this?
-Confidants is a backup tool I am writing for personal use.
-It's purpose is to transfer data from my android phone to my Ubuntu machine over my private wifi through a raspberry pi that I use as a router.
+Confidants is an automatised backup tool, designed to transfer data from my android phone, through my raspberry pi router, to my Ubuntu machine.

-I am aware that tools that can backup data on a phone exists, however one point of this project is to not have my data running through machines I don't own.
-I am also not interested in backing up my data manually.
-One of the end-goals of this software is complete automatization - upon my phone connecting to my private wifi, any files that have not yet been transferred to my desktop computer will begiv transferring without any initialization from my side.
+### Why not use existing tools?
+By writing the whole thing from scratch, we:
+* Avoid sharing data with cloud service providers.
+* Have complete control over the process.
+* Gain knowledge of the systems worked on.

 ### Why C?
 I want to exercise and expand my knowledge of C and Linux.
-I am fully aware that implementation-wise, there are easier languages to write this in.
+I am fully aware that there are languages more convenient for this process.

 ### Disclaimer
 I am writing this project for my own personal use.
 This repo is made public to showcase my work, and for anyone interested in network-programming in C. If the software runs on my machines, it is good enough - although I do write the code to not be platform specific when it is not too inconvenient.
 Therefore, use at your own discretion.